 I wish modern controllers had cheaper alternative versions with optional extras removed for those who really don’t care about them.
 Purists argue that a vibrating controller when you get shot helps with the immersion – a realist says “um, not really.
 It just buzzes a bit.”
 I’ll accept that the vibration when hitting the edge of the rumble strips in a racing game is a nice touch, but a spasming controller when getting shot in the face is a distraction.
 If that saved me £5 or £10, I’d give it real consideration.

-It’s The Best – It’s Official
+It’s The Most Important Controller of All Time AND The Best – It’s Official!

 That’s right, I’m speaking for all gamers, everywhere, ever.
-The N64 Controller is incredible.
+The N64 controller is incredible.
 Don’t argue with me.

 …actually, I fully accept that this is all subjective.
 Some gamers would never use anything other than a keyboard and mouse, others never stray from their Playstation controller.
 As I mentioned, I use an Xbox One controller day-to-day, but for me, the N64 controller will always be the greatest, even if it is no longer the most practical.

 In a day and age when video game controllers look almost identical to each other, looking back on a controller like the N64’s ‘Trident’ brings a smile to my face.